rthen/win10-unfuck/README.md

 ------------------

 Before running some  of these scripts, you probably need 'real' admin access on your machine.
-You can try it [the polite way](https://github.com/dfkt/win10-unfuck/issues/3), or you can do it the less popup-obnoxious way:
+You can try it [the polite way](https://github.com/dfkt/win10-unfuck/issues/3), or you can *temporarily* do it the less popup-obnoxious way:

 **Warning:** Disabling UAC using this method will break all Metro Store apps until enabled again, and the computer restarted.
-Don't leave your machine vulnerable.
+Don't leave your machine vulnerable, revert the UAC setting as soon as you're done digging deep in Windows' innards.

 ------------------